Long Bay beach on Tortola’s north shore.

 • Visit Road Town, the capital of the BVI, which bustles with mooing, grazing herds of tourists when cruise ships are in harbour but the rest of time the town maintains the Caribbean’s easy going character, despite it being the hub of local government and finance.
 Road Town is short of impressive buildings but there are a couple of historic structures such as Old Governor’s House (and museum) and VI Folk Museum.

 Behind Waterfront Drive, near the Ferry Dock and the tourist information office is Main Street, Tortola’s prime shopping area, with some colourful West Indian buildings.
 This is a great place to find decent souvenirs such as jewellery, artworks and crafts from local artists, or Caribbean delicacies such as rums and hot spicy sauce.

-The town’s gem is, perhaps, the three acres of tranquil J. R. O’Neal Botanic Gardens, filled with both indigenous and exotic plants.
-Star attractions include a fern house and an orchid pavilion.
+The town’s star attraction is probably the three acres of tranquil J. R. O’Neal Botanic Gardens, filled with both indigenous and exotic plants, including a fern house and orchid pavilion.

 • Saga Mountain National Park and Ridge Road is a tropical forest mountain park with its highest point at 1716 feet.
 Vegetation includes luxuriant ferns, elephant ears as well as white cedar and Honduran mahogany.
 It offers twelve pleasant hiking trails including Mahogany Forest Trail and Rainforest Trail, through the forest with loops forming circular routes, picnic areas and a car park.